 - A “license limitation program” limits the number, size, and specific operation of vessels in groundfish fisheries.
 This helps prevent the “race for fish,” where fishermen would compete against one another to catch as many fish before the catch limit was reached and the fishery closed, leading to unsafe fishing practices, market instability, and high levels of bycatch.

 Most English sole sold in U.S. markets comes from the domestic fishery.
 A small amount is imported from Canada.
-English sole make up a substantial portion of annual revenues from the West Coast trawl fishery.
+English sole make up a substantial portion of annual revenues from the West Coast trawl fishery; 2011 landings were worth more than $100,000.

 English sole is a lean, mild-tasting white fish.